Drone Laws in Ecuador

 On this page, you will find the current laws for the use of drones in Ecuador.

 In Ecuador, flying a drone is allowed.
-However, upon entry, substantial import taxes (amount of tax equal to the replacement value of the drone) must be paid.
-Drones with a value of up to US$500 are exempted.
-You can also be exempt from tax if you can prove that you are using your copter for professional purposes.
+However, upon entry, substantial import taxes (approx. 35% on the new value of the drone) must be paid.
+Drones with a value of up to US$1000 are exempted.
+You can also be exempt from tax if you can prove that you are using your drone for professional purposes.
 The following statement is from the Embassy of Ecuador:

 “If the person uses a drone as working equipment, they must prove that the equipment is also intended for it.
 Therefore this person has to carry a document with him, which shows which activities are planned.
 If the photographer is a photographer, he/she must have proof of qualification or a copy of the diploma indicating that he/she is dedicated to the profession.
 It should be emphasized that the drone must leave the country as soon as the work is completed.